cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 In addition to the docker-compose services we already have, we'll need two more for this web client.
 One to run it, and another for a proxy service called `grpcwebproxy`.

 > NOTE: `grpcwebproxy` [link](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) is a helpful program that allows grpc endpoints to be utilized by web applications.
-Web applications cannot natively use the grpc protocol all the Cogment elements use to communicate with one another.
+Web applications cannot natively use the grpc protocol that all Cogment elements use to communicate with one another.
 Using this proxy to translate the web socket connections it accepts into grpc requests solves this issue.

-For these services, add the following to the end of our docker-compose.yaml:
+For these services, let's add the following to the end of our docker-compose.yaml:

 ```yaml
 web-client: